ModFest/modfest-carnival/README.md

 **Key Features**:
 - Witness the dawn of 52 mods, including **Dancerizer**, **Ouch!**, **Splinecart**, and **Dream Burst Spirit Vector**!
 - Explore a cozy river-valley peppered with mod "booths" all along the sweeping, figure-8 shaped path!
-- Traverse the map on skates, coasters, and flying carpets - with jumps, blasts, wall runs, and a whole lot of style!
+- Traverse the map with skates, explosives, coasters, flying carpets, and a whole lot of style!
-- Collect tokens and spend them to play ticket-awarding minigames and challenges, then spend tickets on prizes!
+- Sink tokens into various minigames and challenges, and spend their ticket rewards on prizes!
 - Find and earn 126 collectible "shards", tracking booth visits, hidden secrets, and tricky challenges!
 - The circus isn't in town for long - go make some memories!